johannest/spring-vaadin-example/README.md

 Simple example how to use Spring with Vaadin and SPI (Service Provider Interface) pattern for modular add-on "plug-and-play"

-See also the shared-api project: and example branch of Sketch Canvas add-on with shared api implemenation:
+See also the example branch of Sketch Canvas add-on with shared api implementation: https://github.com/johannest/sketch-canvas/tree/spi-example